mtahakoroglu/gait-driven-inertial-navigation-dataset/README.md

-<h2>PyShoe Dataset Annotation & Expansion/Enlargement for Loose Learned Inertial Odometry (LLIO)</h2>
+<h2>Gait Driven Inertial Navigation Dataset</h2>

-<p align="justify">Similar to <a href="https://github.com/mtahakoroglu/gradient-boosting-based-LLIO">LLIO</a> repository, the following installations are required to run the scripts and reproduce the results presented here and in the paper.
+<p align="justify">The following installations are required to run the scripts and reproduce the results presented here and in the paper.
 Given scripts for creating the <b>pyshoe</b> virtual environment have worked successfully on various Windows systems, although we cannot guarantee compatibility with all system configurations.</p>

-<p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because initially the research was completely based on <a href="https://scholar.google.ca/citations?user=I_x8PVcAAAAJ&hl=en">Brandon Wagstaff's PyShoe study</a> and <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a>.
+<p align="justify"><b>Note:</b> The Anaconda virtual environment is named <b>pyshoe</b> because initially our research of developing a stride and heading system (SHS) was completely based on <a href="https://ieeexplore.ieee.org/abstract/document/8533770">PyShoe study</a> and <a href="https://ieee-dataport.org/open-access/university-toronto-foot-mounted-inertial-navigation-dataset">public dataset</a> made by Brandon Wagstaff <i>et al.</i>.
 Despite the transition to using exclusively self-collected data and building own inertial odometry public dataset, the original name was retained.</p>

+<h3>Inertial Navigation System (INS) vs. Stride & Heading System</h3>

+<p align="justify">In the field of indoor positioning & navigation, in general, INS stands for studies that work with inertial sensor data samples that produce sample-wise location estimation.
+Robert Harle first defined the stride-wise dead-reckoning method as SHS in his <a href="https://ieeexplore.ieee.org/abstract/document/6407455">indoor inertial positioning systems for pedestrians survey paper</a> in 2013.
+Recently, Fu <i>et al.</i> introduced <b>sampling frequency driven</b> and <b>gait driven</b> methods titles for INS and SHS, respectively, in their <a href="https://ieeexplore.ieee.org/abstract/document/9918136">AI survey paper on pedestrian navigation with wearable inertial sensors</a>.</p>

 <h3>Creating <b>pyshoe</b> Virtual Environment in Anaconda</h3>
 <p align="justify">After installing Anaconda, launch <b>Anaconda PowerShell</b> and then type</p>